romanjoffee/sagecreator/README.rst

 .. image:: https://s3.amazonaws.com/evoneutron/github/sagecreator/provision1080.gif

+| **Important**:
+| The tool provides no guarantee that the instance(s) will be provisioned at specified **Spot instance price**.
-| Important: If provided **Spot instance price** is lower than current AWS spot instance price then **on-demand** instance(s) will be provisioned.
+| If specified Spot instance price is lower than current AWS spot instance price then **on-demand** instance(s) will be provisioned.
-| Thus, it is up to the user to ensure that provided spot instance price is high enough for the request to be fulfilled.
+| Thus, it is up to the user to ensure that specified price is high enough for the request to be fulfilled.
-| The tool provides no guarantee that the instance(s) will be provisioned at specified spot instance price.
-| It does provide guarantee that the cluster with specified configuration will be provisioned, hence it has to fall back to **on-demand** instances if it can't provision spot instances.
+| The tool does provide guarantee that the cluster with specified configuration will be provisioned and thus it has to fall back to **on-demand** instances if it can't provision spot instances.

 ---------

 | Show path of the cluster configuration file.
 | Though not necessary it is possible to manually edit that file with customizations prior to running **provision** step.
+|

 .. code-block:: text